 Areas of Specialization and Insurance:

 Joan specializes in working with couples and families struggling with traumas such as addiction and infidelity.
 She is a network provider with individuals who have Blue Cross Blue Shield and Tricare, but couples counseling is not covered by insurance.
 She has daytime, evening and Saturday hours.

-Karen is a licensed mental health counselor in the state of Washington with over 10 years’ experience counseling children and families.
+Karen is a licensed mental health counselor in Virginia with over 10 years’ experience counseling children and families.
 She specializes in behavioral concerns, social skill development, anxiety, depression, parenting issues, trauma and divorce.

 As a military spouse, Karen understands the unique stressors that families experience as a result of frequent moves and the long-term absence of family members.
 She knows how hard it is for children to move to a new community and leave behind their familiar home, neighborhood, school and friends.
 She will help you and your children develop coping skills to help ease that transition for everyone involved.

 Karen has extensive experience and training in the treatment of trauma and the impact of unfortunate events on the entire family.
 She enjoys working with families to address behavioral issues and to create workable parenting plans, and she will work collaboratively with schools and community organizations to help families access the resources they need.